About Lafayette County

 Courts & Case Records

-Lafayette County court matters are handled by the Lafayette County Circuit Court, part of Wisconsin's unified court system.
-The Circuit Court is located at 626 Main Street, Darlington, WI 53530, in the Lafayette County Courthouse, and can be reached at (608) 776-4833.
+Lafayette County court matters are handled by Lafayette County Circuit Court, part of Wisconsin's unified court system.
+The Circuit Court is, Darlington, WI 53530, in Lafayette County Courthouse, and can be contacted through the office’s website.
 The Circuit Court has broad jurisdiction over civil, criminal, family, probate, traffic, juvenile, and small claims cases arising in Lafayette County.
+Wisconsin Circuit Courts are courts of general jurisdiction and handle felonies, misdemeanors, civil cases exceeding small claims limits, divorces, paternity actions, juvenile matters, and probate proceedings.

 - Fees for certified copies are established by state statute, typically $5 for certification plus copying costs.